Your First 6 Months — BJJ Beginner Roadmap

 • "What would I tell a newer student?"

 Concrete milestones make progress visible.
 These aren't performance targets — they're understanding targets.
-Each one measures conceptual development, not competitive results.
+Each measures conceptual development, not competitive results.

 30